-

 Following a recent visit to the Royal Hampshire Regiment Museum in Winchester, Dr Andrew Hillier discusses the rich resources that are available in such museums and their importance to the study of imperial history.
 There are well over one hundred … Continue reading

-Posted in Guest blogs, Heritage, Photograph of the day, Regimental Collections
+Posted in Guest blogs, Photograph of the day, Regimental Collections

 Comments Off on Andrew Hillier on Images of War and Regimental Memory